Kaiden-exe/biotrio/README.md

 Program completed!
 ```

-##### Varies slightly per algorithm but the questions in the terminal will tell you what you need to input to get the results.
+##### The running of this program varies slightly per algorithm but the questions in the terminal will tell you what you need to input to get the results.

 ## Repository Structure